harness/terraform-provider-harness/docs/resources/platform_gitops_repository.md

 - `project` (String) The ArgoCD project name corresponding to this GitOps repository.
 An empty string means that the GitOps repository belongs to the default project created by Harness.
 - `proxy` (String) The HTTP/HTTPS proxy used to access the repo.
 - `ssh_private_key` (String) SSH Key in PEM format for authenticating the repository.
 Used only for Git repository.
 - `tls_client_cert_data` (String) Certificate in PEM format for authenticating at the repo server.
 This is used for mTLS.
+The value should be base64 encoded.
 - `tls_client_cert_key` (String) Private key in PEM format for authenticating at the repo server.
 This is used for mTLS.
+The value should be base64 encoded.
 - `type_` (String) Type specifies the type of the repo.
 Can be either "git" or "helm. "git" is assumed if empty or absent.
 - `username` (String) Username to be used for authenticating the remote repository.